 In that period, Ben and Erin got married.
 Twice.
 The first time was in Las Vegas the day after their bachelor and bachelorette parties.
 The second time was two weeks later in Campeche, Mexico.
 Of their 60 guests, twenty were old friends and family.
 Twenty were fellow photographers.
 And twenty were former brides and grooms who had become so much more than just clients.
 There isn’t a day that Ben does not think about that weekend and how amazing it was that all those people came to one tiny spot in the jungle just for them.

 Charleston is now one of the top wedding destinations in the country.
 But that’s not why Ben and Erin moved there.
-They found a home they loved downtown, where they could walk to restaurants, swing on their front porch and visit Erin’s parents anytime they want.
+They found a home they loved downtown, where they could walk to restaurants, swing on their front porch and visit Erin’s parents all the time.
 If you’re in the area, drop them a line.
 If they aren’t traveling to a wedding, they are usually home.
 And if you’re getting married, they’ll take good care of you.
 Just like their polite Southern parents taught them to do.